 A continuation of EDUC 4151, the second segment of the study of competency-based instruction, theory and knowledge of methodology, and a variety of instructional processes.
 Within this part of the program, there is a transition from a focus on the individual learner and small groups of learners to a focus on large groups of students in classroom/instructional settings in the secondary school.
 Daily participation in the field and attendance at regularly scheduled seminar sessions required for completion.
-(Includes one unit of Field Practicum).
 Prerequisites: Successful completion of EDUC 4851, 4151, and 4161.